Kyoto Shoshidai: Description

 In addition to administrative duties, the shoshidai's participation in ceremonial events helped to consolidate the power and influence of the shogunate.
-For example, in September 1617, a Korean delegation was received by Hidetada at Fushimi Castle, and the shoshidai was summoned for two reasons (1) for the Koreans, to underscore the importance accorded the embassy, and (2) for the kuge courtiers in attendance, to make sure that they were properly impressed.
+For example, in September 1617, a Korean delegation was received by Tokugawa Hidetada at Fushimi Castle, and the shoshidai was summoned for two reasons (1) for the Koreans, to underscore the importance accorded the embassy, and (2) for the kuge courtiers in attendance, to make sure that they were properly impressed.

 It was eventually established that service as governor of Osaka (the judai) was a prerequisite for appointment as shoshidai.
 A close, personal link with the shōgun was maintained through visits to Edo every five or six years to report directly to the shōgun.
 The conventional route of promotion was from governor of Osaka to shoshidai of Kyoto and then to rōjū (member of the Shogunate's governing council).
 The shoshidai earned 10,000 koku annually, in addition to the income from his own domain.